• Skip to content

 School-age children often love to be independent, but they still need your love, attention and approval.
 Your child also needs limits to guide them as they grow and explore.
 These limits help your child feel both secure and ready for the new rules, routines and responsibilities that come with starting school.

-School-age children can pay attention for longer, might have more patience, and might even be open to reasoning with you.
 Your child will still need help with expressing emotions and behaving in positive ways, especially when they’re tired or in challenging social situations.

 And your child’s growing understanding of the world around them might lead to some fears.
-For example, some children might be afraid of criticism, tests, failure, physical harm or threat, and supernatural things like ghosts.
+For example, some children might be afraid of criticism, tests, failure, physical harm or threat, illness, and supernatural things like ghosts.

 Starting school is a big step, and children can feel anxious as well as excited.
 If you’re enthusiastic about your child starting school, this sends your child the positive message that school is exciting.
 It helps your child believe that they’ll cope and have fun.